davidbonn/sneaky_pete/README.md

 A possible future implementation might use ECB for that slug header and store the *initialization vector* and *nonce* there and use a fancier encryption mode on the rest of the slug.
 How or if that would help security is unclear.

+## TODO

+1. Some better test cases and data integrity checks to make sure we don't inadvertently trash an SD card.
+2. Make verbose mode work better and more consistently for all operations.
+3. Rethink how we calculate free clusters.  `sorted(keys(fs.fat))` is likely better than what we do now.
+4. Consider how to do somewhat fancier encryption for our data (but not our header) with a random *iv* and *nonce*.